hackanoho/hackanoho.github.io/index.md

 Just to emphasise: these are suggestions only.
 We will approach questions like these from whatever background we already have and do not expect to "complete" any project in a single weekend.

+Some of these ideas have been fleshed out a little with skeleton code provided at https://github.com/hackanoho/project-ideas.

 ## Questions and answers

 * Q: What do I need to know to come along?